microchip-pic-avr-solutions/dspic33a-zephyr-user-guide/README.md

 *   Install the latest version (v6.25 and later) of MPLAB X IDE, MDB is installed as part of installation of MPLAB X IDE.
 *   Check the board is detected, use the “Device Manager”->” Ports”.
 *   Type in “**mdb**” in command prompt or in powershell to launch debugger, this will start a debugger session.
+If the command is not recognized make sure the mdb path(mplab_platform/bin) is added to the PATH environment variable.

     <img src="images/mdb1.png" alt="XCDSC" />